 5. Be rude, divisive, or lash out

 And everyone is watching to see how you handle the grumpy customer.
-Unfortunately, it’s often the disgruntled customers who will engage with you on social media, rather than the happy ones.
+Unfortunately, it’s often the disgruntled customers who will engage with you on your online accounts, rather than the happy ones.
 It’s absolutely essential that you keep your cool and handle it with tact and care.
 You’re a small business – this is a chance for you to show dazzling customer service and turn this lemon into lemonade!

 Similarly, don’t post or share divisive, inflammatory or sensitive content.
 You may personally believe it, but if it doesn’t align with your branding, you’re just going to alienate potential customers and drive customers away who don’t agree with you.